mds5793/xPort/README.md

 ##### Note: xPort <ins>**_WILL NOT_**</ins> compile your code, you must do that yourself with the appropriate compiler.

 #### Q++ Compiler
-Offered with this software is an open-source compiler for q++ available under the MIT License.
+Bundled with this software package is an open-source compiler for q++ available under the MIT License.

 #### Example Q++ Compiler Syntax
 ```